 A typical commercial undercounter ice maker has an easily accessible, front-facing sliding or hinged door.
 Having quick access to the ice supply directly under the counter makes it easy to continue excellent customer service while providing cold and quick ice.

 Another commercial under counter ice maker popular on the market is a cabinet-style ice maker.
 It blends discreetly into the existing counter space.
 These are popular options for office ice makers, boardrooms and bar ice machines for small bars.
 However, since these are smaller machines, their yield is only around 50 lbs. of ice per day.

 The Ice Machine May Fit, But Should It?

-With a wide range of ice machine sizes, many machines can fit under counters.
+With a wide range of ice machine sizes, many small ice machines can fit under counters.
 However, just because a machine fits doesn’t mean that it’s necessarily the best place for it.

 Ice machines require ventilation to remove the hot air from the unit in order to maintain the right temperature.